rodo9999/Phonegap-Battery-Test/README.md

 # Phonegap-Battery-Test
-a simple test of Phonegaps's Battery API
+A simple test of Phonegaps's Battery API.